eresearchqut/VirReport/README.md

     perl update_blastdb.pl taxdb
     tar -xzf taxdb.tar.gz
     ```
-    Make sure the taxdb.btd and the taxdb.bti files are also present in the same directory.
+    Make sure the taxdb.btd and the taxdb.bti files are present in the same directory as your blast databases.
     Specify the path of your local NCBI blast nt and nr directories in the nextflow.config file.
     For instance:
     ```